 The darker the night sky, the more intense the blue of the bioluminescence becomes.
 Dip your hand into the river and when you take it out you’ll see dancing blue water spots slip away from your hand, as if you're holding magic.
 It is a very surreal feeling as you glide across the water in darkness with only the blue reaction in the water and the stars providing light.
 Be sure to look up.
 Chances are you’ll see the Milky Way more clearly than you ever have before.

 If you have your camera or phone along, make sure it has waterproof protective gear and is set to a night mode or slow shutter speed.

 In the midst of nature with no light pollution, each tour is a little different.
 You may find yourself surrounded by playful dolphins or curious manatees.
 Imagine the dolphins swimming with their fins cutting through the water, creating a blue line coming straight toward you.
 My favorite thing is when dolphins exhale through their blowhole sending a neon blue mist into the night air.

 Your kayak tour guide will provide everything you need; the kayak, life vest and glow stick/flashlight.
+Dress comfortably, moisture-wicking clothing is a big help and helps make the life jacket feel more comfortable.
 You’ll want to bring bug spray, preferably the eco-friendly type, and waterproof bags to protect whatever you want to take into the kayak with you.
 Throw a towel or a change of clothes in your car.
 Though you're unlikely to tip over, you're bound to get a little wet from the water running down the paddle and into the boat.